mathiashelsen/nofuss/README.md

 - any other datatype then signed int
 - syntax checking (it will simply say "syntax error", lovely...)
 - pretty coding: this thing (the compiler itself) uses external variables all over the place, and does not free memory after allocation
+- dynamic memory (might be interesting to implement, so lets see in the future)

 It will support (hopefully):
 - if/else construction